veeral-agarwal/LTU-Project/final_submission/README.md

 RED + BLUE | Mark the adverbial subordinate clause in a sentence

 ## Adveribal subordinates clauses marking
-In all the three langauges adveribal subordinates identifed with red+blue combination.
+In all the three langauges adveribal subordinates identifed with red+blue combination (https://github.com/veeral-agarwal/LTU-Project/blob/main/final_submission/Adverbial%20Subordinate%20Clauses%20Annotation%20and%20Analysis%20-%20Annotation_Analysis.pdf).
 The words/phrases only marked with red color denotes the adveribal function in that particular clause.